WebKit is an open source Web content engine for browsers and other applications.

 The main WebKit code base should always maintain a high degree of stability.
 This means that crashes, hangs and regressions should be dealt with promptly, rather than letting them pile up.

 Maintaining and improving speed and memory use is an important goal.
 We never consider performance “good enough”, but strive to constantly improve.
 As web content becomes richer and more complex, and as web browsers run on more limited devices, performance gains continue to have value even if normal browsing seems fast enough.
+We consider speed, memory use, responsiveness and frame rate to be important aspects of performance.

 Protecting users from security violations is critical.
 We fix security issues promptly to protect users and maintain their trust.